sastrand/producer_consumer/lab2/writeup.md

 ### 1. The `Pthread` Sum Program

-This was pretty straight-forward, walking through the examples on the slides.
+This felt pretty straight-forward, walking through the examples on the slides.

 I am impressed how many CPUs we can have allocated to us running on the school's machines.
 In this case, with Ada, I asked for 100 CPUs and got 12.
 On a linux lab machine, I got 8.
 And on babbage I got 30.